The best world cities for food and drink

 6. Bangkok

-It’s here, and not the islands, that you’ll get a taste of the real Thailand – quite literally, when it comes to its excellent street food, with vendors setting up their carts on every corner of the city, dishing up generations-old recipes.
+It’s here, and not the islands, that you’ll get a taste of the real Thailand.
+The street food is excllent, with vendors dishing up generations-old recipes on every corner of the city.

 Beef, chicken or pork satay sticks are cooked over a hot grill and served with a peanut dipping sauce.
 Tom yum gung is another classic – punchy Thai soup that piles in tomatoes, lemongrass, shrimp, mushrooms and spices to make it sweet, sour and spicy all at once.